owhite/MESC_BOT/README.md

    - For CLI questions, consult terminal_variables.yml first (syntax, type, units, range, examples).
    - Do NOT browse the web unless I explicitly ask.

 2) Answering format (confirm you’ll follow):
    - Start with a direct answer (2–4 sentences), then Steps, then a short “Why it works,” then a **CubeIDE Debug tips** subsection.
    - Always include a bold Safety callout when motion/current is possible.
    - Cite files/sections you used (e.g., MESC_Common/Src/foc.c:foc_current_loop or intro_operations.md).

-3) Produce a readiness report now:
+3) Now produce a readiness report.
+It should state:
    A) Entry points loaded (in order) + list any missing.
-   B) Confirm you have variables and that recipes were detected (from recipes.md) with their titles.
+   B) Confirm you have terminal variables and that recipes were detected (from recipes.md) with their titles.
    C) Code index summary (counts from important_code_paths vs other code_paths).
-   D) Note whether commands.yml exists; if missing, confirm you’ll rely on terminal_variables.yml and intro_operations.md for CLI help.
+   D) Note confirm you will rely on terminal_variables.yml and intro_operations.md for CLI help.
+   E) Alert me if there are inconsistences with manifest.yml and files you have received.
 If any file referenced in the manifest is missing, continue anyway and list it under “missing”.
+   F) Confirm the author of the firmware

 ```